alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 An archive is useless if you can't find what you've saved.
 This is often a problem in social media archives: we can save posts at incredible speeds, but we can't search them in any meaningful way.

-The default solution is web archiving -- saving each post as a web page, like the Wayback Machine.
+A common solution in web archiving is to save page-by-page, one page per post, like the Wayback Machine.
 This approach scales beautifully for capture, but terribly for discovery.
-You can retrieve a post if you know a URL, but not “everything about X” or “posts written by Y”.
+You can retrieve a post if you know a URL, but you can't find “everything about X” or “posts written by Y”.

 Traditional archives solve this with cataloguing: humans write descriptions, and researchers use those to find what they need.
 But that model collapses at social media scale: machines can save thousands of posts in the time it takes a human to describe just one.